machowdh/heygen/README.md

 Beyond the above retry mechanisms, the client uses an in-memory set to keep track of requested video urls and their IDs, preempting a use case where the client erroneously or intentionally triggers a POST request on the same video URL.

+Implemented in client/video_translator.py, the client library can be instantiated with the url of the FastAPI backend.
+The class has two methods for translating and retrieving the status of videos accordingly.

 ---

 ## Testing